-This society was organized in 1858, for the pur-This society was organized in 1858, for the purpose of protecting the interests and rendering aid and assistance to distressed members of the "Art Preservative of all Arts.
-It numbers some three hundred members, and is in a very flourishing condition.
+This society was organized in 1858, for the pur-This society was organized in 1600, 101 and pose of protecting the interests and rendering aid pose of protecting the interests and rendering aid and assistance to distressed members of the "Art Preservative of all Arts."
+It numbers some two hundred members, and is in a very flourishing condition.
 An arrangement has been made by this society with the managers of St. Mary's Hospital, by which the sick receive medical attendance and nursing.
 The society recently purchased a burial lot in Lone Mountain Cemetery, which they design decorating and ornamenting in a becoming manner.